ONSdigital/dis-wagtail/README.md

 You can also run the main application locally with the supporting backend services such as the Postgres and Redis running in Docker.
 This can be useful when you want to make changes that require the app to be restarted in order to be picked up.

-For this method you can specify the runtime configuration either in your IDE (for PyCharm see [here](https://www.jetbrains.com/help/pycharm/run-debug-configuration.html#createExplicitly)), or copy the `.env-dev-example` and rename it to `.env` which will allow Django to pick up the config.
+For this method you can specify the runtime configuration either in your IDE (for PyCharm see [here](https://www.jetbrains.com/help/pycharm/run-debug-configuration.html#createExplicitly)), or copy the `.development.env` and rename it to `.env` which will allow Django to pick up the config.

 Once you create the `.env` file, and you'd like to switch back to running the application in a container, the `.env` file will be accessible inside the containers and it will be picked up by the `honcho` command.
 In order to avoid conflicts you may need to comment out some variables (such as `DATABASE_URL` and `REDIS_URL`) in the `.env` file.